Now that you are Spiritual, are you happy? Living life whole

 Living life healed, whole.
 How does one do this?
 Even the rich and famous have this question.
 What to do between movies, or parties?
 Having a so-called purpose or a clearly defined Guide does not take care of your day to day living.
 Movie stars and millionaires have purpose and yet there are still suicides and divorces and other indicators of not such a happy life happening among those communities.
 Many New Age professionals or wanna-be’s, with their Guides in hand (or so they claim), are living a lie.
 That’s right, a lie, not a life, projecting an image of success while unable to have an orgasm, or earn a living as a “healer” or some other New Age title (yet claiming they have a gift or have been chosen), or having an addict child or an empty marriage.
 Many “shrinks” fit into this description as well.
 The pressure to appear successful (to yourself as well as others) is powerful and much time and energy is given to managing one’s psyche and image projection on social media.

 How do you “build a career” or save for a car if you are always living in the moment?
 Do the footwork and let go of the results (as is said in 12-step meetings).
 Make a plan, and then take the steps.
 And because you made the choice to go after those results there will be some fun in the work you chose to do.
 But, don’t over focus on the outcome.
-Enjoy the journey as is so easily said, but not so easily done.
+See what comes and find a balance between your desires and Guidance.
+Sometimes what we want really isn't what is best for our higher Self.
+The practice is to enjoy the journey which is so easily said, but not so easily done.
 Letting go of the outcome means you will accept Guidance as you journey.
-Like a child wandering in the toy store, the parent does not stop the child but rather guides, so does Spirit do with us.
-Our wandering is our way of learning.
+Like a child wandering in the toy store, the parent does not stop the child but rather guides, so does Spirit do with us, if we are mindful enough to pay attention.
+Wondering and wandering is part of the path of learning.
 Our wonder will lead us where we need to go.
 Staying present, using acceptance and surrender will allow us to receive Guidance.
+This is the practice of a spritual path.

 New habits will change your life.
+Changing your diet, how you exercise, learning to check in instead of checking out, these are the bricks and stones that build the house you call your life.
 It is the little things that make all the big things work out.
 Spirit cannot take care of your day to day life choices.
 Spirit can Guide, but cannot make you enjoy, or feel happy.
 New habits always take discipline and practice (and work) to put into place, but then, like all habits, they become effortless.

 • Wake up every morning and do something that matters and that makes you want to live.
-For one person it might mean going for a jog at sunrise (my favorite when I was younger), for another yoga, or meditation, prayer, petting your cat, kissing someone, reading something spiritual.
+For one person it might mean going for a jog at sunrise.
+For another yoga, or meditation, prayer, petting your cat, kissing someone, reading something spiritual.
 Find what it is for YOU that makes you smile, first thing in the morning.
 If you don’t know, experiment.
 Then make it into a habit.

 • Don’t over schedule your day.
 Allow for moments of pausing, breathing, remembering why you are alive… it is not for a paycheck that is for sure.